Snapchat discontinues Snapcash feature on August 30, users to be notified

 Snapchat discontinues Snapcash feature on August 30

-Snapchat introduced its Snapcash feature in November 2014, as a way to easily send money to your friends using the popular instant messaging platform.
+Snapchat introduced its money transfer feature in November 2014, as a way to easily send money to your friends using the popular instant messaging platform.
 The feature was made possible thanks to Snapchat’s partnership with Square, which also stored all credit card information.

 “Yes, we’re discontinuing the Snapcash feature as of August 30, 2018.
 Snapcash was our first product created in partnership with another company — Square.
 We’re thankful for all the Snapchatters who used Snapcash for the last four years and for Square’s partnership!”, says an official Snap statement published by TechCrunch.